 Both vitamins C and E are essential for skin health.
 First, a little refresher on C, shall we?
-The beloved antioxidant is an essential nutrient your body needs to make collagen, as it's actually able to promote fibroblast production, tend to damaged collagen DNA, and regulate collagen synthesis, or the pathway in which collagen is made.*
+The beloved antioxidant is an essential nutrient your body needs to make collagen, as it's actually able to promote fibroblast production1, tend to damaged collagen DNA, and regulate collagen synthesis2, or the pathway in which collagen is made.*

-"It turns out, 35% of U.S. adults are not eating the recommended amount of vitamin C," says Ferira.
+"It turns out, 35% of U.S. adults5 are not eating the recommended amount of vitamin C," says Ferira.
 "That's over a hundred million Americans."
-Estimates of the national vitamin E gap reveal an even more dire situation: 80% of U.S. adults aren't meeting vitamin E needs from food alone.
-That may be a conservative estimate, as another study shows up to 90% of Americans do not consume sufficient dietary vitamin E. In other words: To optimize the skin benefits of these two vitamins, you may need to up your intake.*
+Estimates of the national vitamin E gap reveal an even more dire situation: 80% of U.S. adults5 aren't meeting vitamin E needs from food alone.
+That may be a conservative estimate, as another study shows up to 90% of Americans do not consume sufficient dietary vitamin E6.
+In other words: To optimize the skin benefits of these two vitamins, you may need to up your intake.*

 How to support nutrient sufficiency for your skin (and more).*

 "This could be as simple as nourishing your body and becoming vitamin C and E sufficient, and maybe you would see skin improvements from that inside-out approach,"* says Ferira.

 One easy way to get your fill of these nutrients is with targeted supplements—plenty of beauty supplements include both vitamins (along with other high-quality bioactives), so they can enhance each other's potency.
 (In case you're curious, research shows vitamin E increases the antioxidant power of vitamin C fourfold7; it's the same reason you might see vitamin C serums incorporate vitamin E into the formula.)